5:150-AP1- Personnel Records

 Restrictions on Information that May Be Kept

 The District will not gather or keep a record of an employee’s associations, political activities, publications, communications, or non-employment activities, unless the employee submits the information in writing or authorizes the District in writing to keep or gather such records.
-However, the District may gather or keep records in an employee’s personnel file concerning activities occurring on the District’s premises or during the employee’s working hours that: (1) interfere with the performance of the employee’s duties or activities, or those of other employees, regardless of when and where occurring, (2) constitute criminal conduct or may reasonably be expected to harm the District’s property, operations or educational process, or programs, or (3) could, by the employee’s actions, cause the District financial liability.
-820 ILCS 40/9.
+However, the District may gather or keep records in an employee’s personnel file concerning: (1) activities or associations with individuals or groups involved in the physical, sexual, or other exploitation of a minor, or (2) activities occurring on the District’s premises or during the employee’s working hours that interfere with the performance of the employee’s duties or activities, or those of other employees, regardless of when and where occurring, that constitute criminal conduct or may reasonably be expected to harm the District’s property, operations or educational process, or programs, or that could, by the employee’s actions, cause the District financial liability.
+820 ILCS 40/9, amended by P.A.
+101-531.

 Access to Employee Records and Correction Requests

-An employee is granted access to his or her personnel records according to provisions in the Personnel Record Review Act, 820 ILCS 40/, and any relevant provisions in an applicable collective bargaining agreement.
-Except for the documents described in Sec.
-10 of the Review Act, an employee is granted access to his or her personnel records at least 2 times in a calendar year at reasonable intervals.
+An employee is granted access to his or her personnel records according to provisions in the Ill.
+Personnel Record Review Act (PRRA), 820 ILCS 40/, and any relevant provisions in an applicable collective bargaining agreement.
+Except for the documents described in 820 ILCS 40/10, an employee is granted access to his or her personnel records at least two times in a calendar year at reasonable intervals.
 Unless otherwise indicated in an applicable bargaining agreement, access to the employee’s personnel records will be according to the following guidelines:

 - The employee must submit a written inspection request to the Superintendent or the Superintendent’s designee.

-- The Superintendent or designee will provide the employee the opportunity for inspection within 7 working days after the request.
-If such deadline cannot reasonably be met, the District will have an additional 7 days to comply.
+- The Superintendent or designee will provide the employee the opportunity for inspection within seven working days after the request.
+If such deadline cannot reasonably be met, the District will have an additional seven days to comply.

 - The employee will inspect the personnel record at the District’s administrative office during normal working hours or at another time mutually convenient to the employee and the Superintendent or designee.